cjtaylor0/captain-toolbox/README.md

 Installation
 ------------
-The attached installation .mltbx file, includes m-files, p-code, data, documentation and Simulink models.
+The attached MATLAB toolbox .mltbx file, includes m-files, p-code, data, documentation and Simulink models.
 To install, one option is to open the saved file from within MATLAB (i.e. Home>Open).
 Alternatively, use the MATLAB Add-Ons interface to install from File Exchange.

 Authorship
 ----------